-WS-RM guarantees reliable message delivery, regardless of the transport protocol used.
-The source or destination endpoint will raise an error if reliable delivery can not be assured.
+WS-RM guarantees reliable message delivery in a distributed environment, regardless of the transport protocol used.
+The source or destination endpoint raises an error if reliable delivery can not be assured.

 The default Artix WS-RM delivery assurance policy is 'ExactlyOnceInOrder'.
 This means that every message that is sent is delivered without duplication.
 If not, an error is raised on at least one endpoint.
 In addition, messages are delivered in the same order that they are sent.